danielsdeboer/html/README.md

 <div></div>
 ```

+Only valid HTML tags can be created.
+Creating an invalid tag will throw an exception.

 ## Content

 Tags can have content, either a string or another tag (which can in turn have its own content).